 Otto was brought in to replace his insane brother, King Ludwig II of Bavaria.
-No one was banking on the fact that Otto was actually in worse mental shape than his sibling.
+No one was banking on the fact that Otto (1848-1916) was actually in worse mental shape than his sibling.
 The New York Times reported on November 5, 1913, that Otto was replaced after being found in a “pathetic” condition: “He stammered some inarticulate words.
 When [members of the delegation] withdrew from the room they heard a great crash, and on going to see what had caused it they found that Otto had dashed to the floor a tea tray, which had been set for the Deputies, and had smashed all the costly porcelain.”

 Recent theories state that both of the brothers were in perfect mental health; the “insane” behavior was completely fabricated to make it easy to overthrow them.

-7. Fyodor I of Russia, AKA Fyodor the Bellringer.
-Fyodor, son of Ivan the Terrible, wasn’t thrilled about ruling and left most of it up to his brother-in-law, Boris Godunov.
-Known for his “vacant gaze,” Fyodor’s undoing seems to have happened when his only daughter died at the age of two.
+Fyodor the Bellringer (1557-1598), son of Ivan the Terrible, wasn’t thrilled about ruling and left most of it up to his brother-in-law, Boris Godunov.
+Known for his “vacant gaze,” Fyodor’s undoing seems to have happened when his only daughter died at the age of 2.
 He took to wandering up and down Russia, obsessed with ringing all of the church bells in the land.

-By all accounts, Alexandra of Bavaria was a lovely, charming princess who became convinced that when she was a child, she had swallowed an all-glass piano.
+By all accounts, Alexandra of Bavaria (1826-1875) was a lovely, charming princess who became convinced that when she was a child, she had swallowed an all-glass piano.
 It's said she also had an obsession with cleanliness and would wear only white clothing.
 Too bad she never made it across the sea to meet Emily Dickinson—the two of them could have compared notes (through a door, of course) on how to get their whites whiter.